SainsburyWellcomeCentre/aeon_mecha/docs/env_setup/local/pip_venv_local_setup.md

-# Remote set-up using pip and venv
+# Local set-up using pip and venv

 1) Ensure that you have python 3.9 and pip installed on your computer:
 ```